The WWE is taking promotion of its April 7 WrestleMania 29 pay-per-view event to the streets of New York.

 The event will take place in East Rutherford, N.J.’s MetLife Stadium, and the centerpiece is a rematch between WWE superstars The Rock and John Cena.

-“It’s the biggest city in the world, and we think it’s the greatest stage of all,” Michelle Wilson, WWE chief marketing officer, said.
-“The fact that it’s the backdrop of WrestleMania makes it an even more global spectacle.”
+“The fact that we’re back home in New York/New Jersey is great (the event will take place in New Jersey’s MetLife Stadium),” said Michelle Wilson, WWE chief marketing officer.
+“It’s the biggest city in the world and we think it’s the greatest stage of all … the fact that it’s the backdrop of WrestleMania makes it an even more global spectacle.”

-The suggested retail price on all platforms is $59.95, up $5 from last year, the first price increase in five years, Wilson said, noting that’s on par with most major PPV boxing matches.
+WWE will also make the event available to all platforms for a suggested retail price of $59.95 – an increase of $5 from last year’s event.
+It’s the first price increase in five years, and Wilson said the price is on par with most major PPV boxing matches.